 Synchronization between real-time publishers and subscribers is required to minimize audio noise due to dropped or added samples and to meet the RTCA DO-214A differential delay requirement.

-use of PTP per IEEE 1588-2008, where real-time publishers and subscribers synchronize their system and sample clocks to within 100µs of the master system time.
+There is a need to standardize these synchronization considerations.
+An example is the use of PTP per IEEE 1588-2008, where real-time publishers and subscribers synchronize their system and sample clocks to within 100µs of the master system time.
 This provides compliance with the RTCA DO-214A differential delay requirement and minimizes noise due to dropped/added samples which would otherwise occur due to buffer over/underruns in real-time.
 This is illustrated in Figure 3-5.

 Figure 3-5 – Precision Time Protocol (PTP) Synchronization